Bunny Wailer, one of the founders of reggae music, dies at 73

 “I tried to call him Snoop Lion,” Mr. Wailer told the Irish Times in 2014, “but he disrespected me . . . [and] exhibited himself to be the dog that he is.”

 Mr. Wailer’s wife, Jean Watt, who designed his colorful stage outfits, suffered from dementia and has not been seen since disappearing in Kingston last year.
 Mr. Wailer had children from several relationships.
+A complete list of survivors could not be confirmed.

 Even as his beard and dreadlocks turned white, Mr. Wailer was an energetic concert performer, and his exquisite voice never deserted him.
 He divided his time between Kingston and a farm in Jamaica’s interior.